facebook/zstd/doc/zstd_compression_format.md

 Compressed size is provided by `headerByte`.
-It's also necessary to know its _maximum possible_ decompressed size, which is `255`, since literal values span from `0` to `255`, and last symbol's weight is not represented.
+It's also necessary to know its _maximum possible_ decompressed size, which is `255`, since literal values span from `0` to `255`, and last symbol's `Weight` is not represented.

 An FSE bitstream starts by a header, describing probabilities distribution.
 It will create a Decoding Table.